Privacy Policy

 Any case studies, project descriptions, media files (images, videos), and direct messages you create or submit through the platform are stored and associated with your account.

-2.3 First-Party Analytics
+2.3 Analytics

 • Pages visited and timestamps